 However, never let your budget drive your choice of translator for your project.
 If you don't have enough money to translate all you would like to, reduce the scope of your project instead of going with the lowest quote.
 An inadequate translation is worse than not having a translation.

 Once you’ve answered these questions and have found a short list of translators to reach out to, check out Part I and Part II of the TM-Town guide to writing job enquiry messages to new translators.
 We share word-for-word scripts you can adapt to your own needs, and also go into all the information translators like to have when being contacted about a project.

 Monica Oliveira, ProZ.com VP of Services and Sourcing Solutions, has been working in the localization industry for the past 20 years.
 She started as a translator of Brazilian Portuguese, worked as a project manager, and made a career in vendor management.
 She was director of Worldwide Sourcing Management at Lionbridge before joining ProZ.com to work with building solutions for business members.

-Posted about 1 year ago.
+Posted over 1 year ago.

 Alas, I don't find many *agencies* have time for anything more than finding someone who can do the job.
 Even a single sentence on the purpose of the translation could often be SO helpful.
 I think a certain level of skill and experience is needed to efficiently focus a client's attention on what could be linguistically signicant about the project.
 The last project question I braved asking a question it was simply, "US or UK?"
 The client replied "I don't have that much money" and disappeared.
 I haven't heard from the agency since.